imaginary-institute/hybrid-learning-design-toolkit/README.md

 └── index.md                            # Site homepage
 ```

-## 📖 Research Foundation

-This toolkit is grounded in empirical research and proven frameworks:

-### Key Research Insights
-- **Audio quality is the #1 factor** for remote student engagement (Wagner et al., 2023)
-- **"Triple presence"** across physical, digital, and remote contexts must be intentionally integrated (Bülow, 2022)
-- **Activity-centered design** creates more effective learning environments than technology-first approaches (Goodyear et al., 2021)

-### Theoretical Frameworks
-- **Activity-Centered Analysis and Design (ACAD)** - Physical-digital integration analysis
-- **ICAP Framework** - Engagement progression from Receiving → Responding → Creating
-- **Community of Inquiry** - Teaching, social, and cognitive presence in hybrid contexts
-- **Universal Design for Learning** - Ensuring environments work for diverse learners

-## 🤝 Contributing

-We welcome contributions!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

-### Ways to Contribute
-- 🐛 Report bugs or issues with tools
-- 💡 Suggest new features or improvements
-- 📝 Improve documentation
-- 🔧 Add new tools or enhance existing ones
-- 🧪 Share research or case studies

 ## 📄 License

 This project is licensed under a **Modified Creative Commons Attribution-ShareAlike 4.0 International License** - see the [LICENSE](LICENSE) file for details.